kadena-io/marmalade/README.md

     -  Upload the image asset to IPFS.
 2.  **Metadata Update:**

     -  Upon successful upload, retrieve the CID for the asset (e.g., "Bayfabc...").
     -  Revise the metadata files, matching the image property with the path to CID (e.g., "ipfs://Bayfabc.../1.jpg").
 3.  **Metadata Upload to IPFS:**
     -  Upload the metadata file to IPFS.
-    -  Retrieve the CID for the uploaded metadata file (e.g., "Bayfxyz...").
 4.  **Finalizing URI:**

-    -   Unite the CID of the metadata file (e.g., "Bayfxyz...") with the filename and extension to forge a uniform URI (e.g., "ipfs://Bayfxyz.../metadata.json").
+    -  Retrieve the path containing the CID for the uploaded metadata file (e.g., "ipfs//Bayfxyz.../metadata.json")
-    -   Create the final URI for the token for usage on the ledger  (e.g., "ipfs://Bayfxyz.../metadata.json").

 ### Metadata Structure